 - other types of organisations representing labour market interests may do so only if the organisation strives to carry out the aims of the Equality Act and it is also regulated by the rules of the organisation

-- Temporary measures based on an equality plan, which are carried out to realise the aims of the Equality Act, are not considered discrimination.
+- Temporary measures based on an equality plan carried out to realise the aims of the Equality Act are not considered discrimination.